emt2dev/canskates/README.md

-# canskates
+# skateboard website
- skateboard website wip, social-media type
+ a skateboarding themed social-media WIP that includes a functional log in and log out.